vanya992/vanya992/README.md

 # Hi there 👋 Vladimira here

 I'm a passionate Front-end Developer currently studying at Noroff vocational school.
-I'm deeply in love with coding and the endless possibilities it brings to life.
+I'm in love with coding and the endless possibilities it brings to life.

 ## About Me
 - 🌱 I’m currently learning and growing my skills in Front-end Development.